codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

-## Sharing build run settings
+## Share build run settings
+>**NOTE**
+This feature is currently a Beta version.

-Override settings for a pipeline build with colleagues who have access to the same account.
+Override settings for a pipeline build and share them with colleagues who have access to the same account.
 This option is useful to test automation for integration with third-party tools for infrastructure teams, or for developers to trigger pipelines in specific scenarios without having to redefine the same manually.

 You can modify any of the settings available for a manual build run of the pipeline.
 Codefresh generates a URL with the modified and new settings appended as query parameters, while excluding encrypted variables to not compromise security.